A deliciously cheesy oven baked keto kale casserole. I bake two of these healthy casseroles at a time, to make sure I have yummy leftovers!

 Is this kale casserole healthy?

 I believe it is.
 I don’t need to tell you that kale is healthy, though not everyone agrees that it deserves a “superfood” status.
 Fresh unprocessed beef is very nutritious.
-And luckily, new research says that cheese is harmless.
+And luckily, new research says that for most healthy people, cheese is harmless.

 How to serve this kale casserole?